VamsiJaddu/Python-2026/Functions/README.md

  from functools import *
  result=reduce(lambda x,y:x+y,range(1,101))
  print(result)   #5050

-18 DURGASOFT, # 202, 2nd Floor, HUDA Maitrivanam, Ameerpet, Hyderabad - 500038,
- 040 – 64 51 27 86, 80 96 96 96 96, 92 46 21 21 43 | www.durgasoft.com

 Note:
- In Python every thing is treated as object.
+ In Python every thing is treated as object.
- Even functions also internally treated as objects only.
+ Even functions also internally treated as objects only.